 Palliative and end of life care

-Palliative and end of life care are integral aspects of the care provided by health or social care professionals to people living with and dying from any advanced, progressive and incurable condition.
-Palliative care is not just about care in the last days and hour of life, but about ensuring quality of life for both the person and their family at every stage of the life-limiting disease process from diagnosis onwards.
+Palliative and end of life care is provided by health and social care professionals to people of all ages living and dying with any advanced or progressive health condition.
+Palliative care focuses on quality of life for the person, their family and others who are close to them at every stage of their illness from diagnosis to death and bereavement.

 Palliative care prevents and relieves suffering through the early identification, correct assessment and holistic management of pain and other aspects of care including physical and mental health, social and spiritual problems.

 Underpinning this approach is person-centred care, based on what matters most for children, young people and adults, and their families and carers.
 Palliative care adds value by focusing on the individual and their situation, and helping people clarify their priorities for treatment and care.

 General palliative care is provided by clinicians and other staff across health and social care for the people they look after with palliative care needs, including those who are dying at home, in care homes, or in hospitals.